Delegation Policy

 7. Quorum is three Councillors plus any two other members present.

-committee for a 2-year term.
-Appointments will be based upon skills, experience, interests and
+to the committee for a 2-year term.
+Appointments will be based upon skills, experience,

-levels of commitment.
-In the case of more than 2 parishioners coming forward, deputies maybe
+interests and levels of commitment.
+In the case of more than 2 parishioners coming forward,

 11. Representatives from license holders must have full authority to speak on behalf of that group.

-that a representative cannot attend a meeting, are allowed, but the expectation is that any substitute
+event that a representative cannot attend a meeting, are allowed, but the expectation is that

 12. All LMC members agree to abide by Parish Council rules on: